Some songs remind me of my characters, others I'm just going to post because I like. But this one... This sums up my whole life.

 “You’re going to see that boy aren’t you?”

 “What do you care?”
-She paused, and turned back again.
-“Oh, there’s a bit of a mess in there, so, sorry about that, but I’m done with you people.”
+She paused, and turned around briefly to say, “Oh, there’s a bit of a mess in there, so, sorry about that, but I’m done with you people.”

 Oh well, I’ll shop by myself.
 I wish it didn’t always have to be this way.
 You’re not supposed to want to run from your family, right?
-I would say it’s just a phase, but it’s always been like this.
+I would say it’s just a phase, but I feel like I’ve been saying that for years.

 Her mother’s voice called from the hall, “Hurry up, Savannah!”